timswims/ESK/README.md

     <img src="./Tutorial_Images/general/OCI_Section_1.png" />
 </p>

-5. For the Verification Code Section (Section 2), fill out the information for this as well.
+5. For the Verification Code Section, fill out the information for this as well.

 	* Country/Region Calling Code